SAAIVIGNESH-S/CKA-2024/Resources/Day09/readme.md

 ### What is Service in Kubernetes

 Different applications communicate with each other within Kubernetes using a service; it is also used to access applications outside the cluster.
+(services route the requests in round robin method)

 ![image](https://github.com/piyushsachdeva/CKA-2024/assets/40286378/e768b073-dd7b-478a-bbea-ad6acae18051)

 There are 4 types of Services:
-- ClusterIP(For Internal access)
+- ClusterIP(For Internal access as pod IP is dynamic) (default service type)
-- NodePort(To access the application on a particular port)
+- NodePort(To access the application on a particular port) (30000-32767)
 - LoadBalancer(To access the application on a domain name or IP address without using the port number)
 - External (To use an external DNS for routing)

 ### ClusterIP

+kubectl describe svc/<clusterip_svc> has a field Endpoints and maps to the IP of the pod (gets updated when the pod restarts)

 ![image](https://github.com/piyushsachdeva/CKA-2024/assets/40286378/3817a5e7-5208-41c8-9dee-d4c052038151)